This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 and

 That's our rotational velocity on Earth's equator !
-Off by a total of 0.03 meters on a radius the size of Earth's!
+Off by a total of 0.03 meters (1.18 inches) for a quantity that takes into account a radius the size of Earth's and a period as long as our day!

 As in traditional models,